openhab/org.openhab.binding.zwave/doc/qubino/zmnhwd_0_0.md

 ![ZMNHWD product image](https://www.cd-jackson.com/zwave_device_uploads/567/567_default.jpg)

+The ZMNHWD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 Qubino Flush RGBW module controls RGB/RGBW strips and LED strips or bulbs and has 5 special scene effects.
 It can also control halogen lights and fans.
 Its extremely small size allows for easy installation behind wall sockets and switches.
 Controlled devices may be powered by 12 or 24 VDC.